sigma-andex/purescript-httpurple/docs/Middleware.md

 See [the Middleware example](./Examples/Middleware/Main.purs) to see how you can build, compose, and consume different types of middleware.

+🎉 **New:**

+HTTPurple 🪁 now supports extensible middlewares that allows you to add further data to your request, see [Extensible Middlewares](#extensible-middlewares).

+HTTPurple 🪁 now supports Node.js/Express middlewares, see [Node.js Middlewares](#node-middlewares).

 ## Writing Middleware